VoxFeed/Solo/README.md

 # Solo
-Solo is a JavaScript library that runs a single thread of a worker across multiple NodeJS instances, with the warranty that only one process will be active at a given moment.
-This is useful for works when concurrency is an issue.
+Solo is a Javascript library that runs a process across NodeJS instances with the warranty that only one process will be active at the time.

-Locking is implemented with Redis, usign [redislock](https://github.com/manuelmhtr/redislock) library.
+Locking is implemented with Redis, using [redislock](https://github.com/manuelmhtr/redislock) library.

 ## Install